Thomas Traill

-Air Vice Marshal Thomas Cathcart Traill, CB, OBE, DFC (6 August 1899 – 1 October 1973) was a senior Royal Air Force officer.
+Air Vice Marshal Thomas Cathcart Traill, CB, OBE, DFC (6 August 1899 – 1 October 1973) was an Argentine-born senior Royal Air Force officer.
 He began his military career as a midshipman in the Royal Navy, transferred to the Royal Flying Corps in 1917 and rose to the rank of captain during the First World War, becoming a flying ace credited with eight aerial victories.
 He remained in the newly formed Royal Air Force after the war; by the time he retired in 1954, he had risen to the rank of air vice marshal.

 Early life

 Thomas Cathcart Traill was born on 6 August 1899 in Argentina.
 He attended school at the Royal Naval Colleges at Osborne and Dartmouth.

 First World War

 Traill joined the Royal Navy as a midshipman on 2 August 1914, when he was just four days shy of his 15th birthday.
 He was assigned to HMS Lord Nelson and served in the Gallipoli campaign.

 Traill transferred to the Royal Flying Corps to train as a pilot, and after completion of training was commissioned as a temporary second lieutenant on probation on 11 October 1917.
 He was assigned to No. 20 Squadron RFC that day as a Bristol F.2 Fighter pilot.

 Traill was promoted to lieutenant on 1 April 1918, as the Royal Air Force came into existence.
 He was promoted to temporary captain when he was appointed as a flight commander on 28 September 1918.

 Traill scored eight aerial victories.
 In the process, he had three other aces serve as his gunner/observer at various times.
 While in combat on 2 July 1918, Percy Griffith Jones called out a warning from the plane's rear seat and Traill ducked.
 The German fighter behind them killed Jones and put a bullet through the cockpit and out the windscreen, missing Traill.
 Traill's next observer took an incendiary bullet in his leg.
 Leslie William Burbidge then became Traill's observer.